kubecost/docs/long-term-storage.md

 The default retention period for when data is moved into the object storage is currently *2h* - This configuration is based on Thanos suggested values. __By default, it will be 2 hours before data is written to the provided bucket.__

 Instead of waiting *2h* to ensure that thanos was configured correctly, the default log level for the thanos workloads is `debug` (it's very light logging even on debug).
 You can get logs for the `thanos-sidecar`, which is part of the `prometheus-server` pod, and `thanos-store`.
 The logs should give you a clear indication of whether or not there was a problem consuming the secret and what the issue is.
-For more on Thanos architecture, view [this resource](https://thanos.io/quick-tutorial.md/#components).
+For more on Thanos architecture, view [this resource](https://github.com/thanos-io/thanos/blob/master/docs/design.md).

+### Troubleshooting

+#### Cluster not writing data to thanos bucket

 If a cluster is not successfully writing data to the bucket, we recommend reviewing `thanos-sidecar` logs with the following command: